aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-slide/access-slide-in-presentation/_index.md

 // Instantiates a Presentation object that represents a presentation file Presentation presentation = new Presentation("AccessSlides.pptx");

-// Get a slide's reference through its index
+// Gets a slide's reference through its index
 ISlide slide = presentation.Slides[0];
 ```